seratch/send-to-notion-in-slack-oss/README.md

 * This app connects a pair of a single Slack Org/Workspace and a single Notion Workspace
 * This app is supposed to be installed once by your Notion Workspace admin

-### This app is free! but we'd appreciate your donations!
+### This app is free! but we'd appreciate your support!

-Anyone can use this app under the MIT license, but if you like this app, your donation to the creator of this app would be greatly appreciated!
+Anyone can use this app under the MIT license, but if you like this app, [your support to the creator of this app](https://www.patreon.com/seratch_oss/membership) would be greatly appreciated!

-(Donation link here)

 ## Steps to configure this app